 Did You Know?

 Dry rot spores are considered omnipresent and no environment is considered free from them, this means the spores are all around us.
 Spores will germinate and grow in timber with a moisture content between 20% and 30%.
-Due to a severe lack of ventilation in the women’s WC, moisture laden air remained stagnant, causing dry rot spores to germinate, attacking its nearest food source, in this case the window frames.
+Due to a severe lack of ventilation in the property, moisture-laden air remained stagnant, causing dry rot spores to germinate, attacking its nearest food source, in this case, the window frames.

 Need help with dry rot treatment?

 If you suspect you have a dry rot problem in need of treatment, please contact your local Timberwise team on 0800 288 8660 for advice or to arrange a survey.
-Alternatively, complete the on-line survey request form to arrange a surveyor to visit your property.
-For further information on structural repairs visit our dry rot page.
+Alternatively, complete the online survey request form to arrange a surveyor to visit your property.
+Click the following link for further information on how dry rot is treated.